What is Psychosis? Warning Signs of Psychosis

 A referral to an EPI service (or other qualified mental health professional) is highly recommended if some of these warning signs are present.

-Take a screen quiz on mindcheck.ca - this is a screening tool designed to help determine if further assessment by professional is needed.
+Take the "Reality Check" quiz on mindcheck.ca - this is a screening tool designed to help determine if further assessment by professional is needed.
 It does not provide a diagnosis and should not be relied on to rule out or confirm whether psychosis may be present.

 The following signs may indicate that an individual is developing psychosis and a professional assessment should be sought.